Learning low-rank latent mesoscale structures in networks: Methods

-\commHL{ We now elaborate on the use of $k$-path sampling in our new NDL algorithm to ensure {the} interpretability of the network dictionary elements as latent motifs.
-The NDL algorithm in~\cite{lyu2020online} used the $k$-walk motif-sampling algorithm of~\cite{lyu2019sampling}.
-That algorithm samples a sequence of $k$ nodes (which are not necessarily distinct) in which the $i$th node is adjacent to the $(i+1)$th node for all $i\in \{1,\ldots,k-1\}$.
+We now elaborate on the use of $k$-path sampling in our new NDL algorithm to ensure that one can interpret the network-dictionary elements as latent motifs.
+The NDL algorithm in~\cite{lyu2020online} used the $k$-walk motif-sampling algorithm of~\cite{lyu2023sampling}.
+That algorithm samples a sequence of $k$ nodes (which are not necessarily distinct) in which the $i$th node is adjacent to the $(i+1)$th node for all $i\in \{1,\ldots, k-1\}$.
 The $k$-walks that sample $k \times k$ subgraph adjacency matrices can have overlapping nodes, so some of the $k \times k$ adjacency matrices can correspond to subgraphs with fewer than $k$ nodes.
-If there {are} a large number of such subgraphs {of a network}, then the $k$-node latent motifs that one learns from the set of subgraph adjacency matrices can have misleading patterns that may not exist in any $k$-node subgraph of the network.
+If a network has a large number of such subgraphs, then the $k$-node latent motifs that one learns from the set of subgraph adjacency matrices can have misleading patterns that may not exist in any $k$-node subgraph of the network.
 This situation occurs in the network \dataset{CORONAVIRUS PPI}, where one obtains clusters of large-degree nodes from the learned latent motifs if one uses $k$-walk sampling.
-However, this misleading result arises from the $k$-walk visiting the same large-degree node many times, rather than because $k$ distinct nodes of the network actually exhibit this type of connection (see Figure~\ref{fig:covid_dict_comparison}).
-To resolve this issue in the present paper, during the dictionary-learning phase, we combine MCMC $k$-walk sampling with rejection sampling so that we use only $k$-walks with $k$ distinct nodes (i.e., {we use} $k$-paths).
-Consequently, {we now learn the $k$-node latent motifs only} from $k \times k$ adjacency matrices that correspond to $k$-node {subgraphs} of the network.
-This guarantees that any network structure (e.g., large-degree nodes, communities, and so on) in the latent motifs must also exist in the network at scale $k$. }
+This misleading result arises from the $k$-walk visiting the same large-degree node many times, rather than because $k$ distinct nodes of the network actually have this type of subgraph patterns (see Figure~\ref{fig:covid_dict_comparison}).
+To resolve this issue, during the dictionary-learning phase, we combine MCMC $k$-walk sampling with rejection sampling so that we use only $k$-walks with $k$ distinct nodes (i.e., we use $k$-paths).
+Consequently, we now learn $k$-node latent motifs only from $k \times k$ adjacency matrices that correspond to $k$-node subgraphs of a network.
+This guarantees that any network structure (e.g., large-degree nodes, communities, and so on) in the latent motifs must also exist in the network at scale $k$.